-Allow within the High Density Residential designation, a mix of housing of types where the dominant form is an apartment or condominium dwelling.
+Policy HDR-3 High Density Residential Zones: mix of housing of types where the dominant form is an apartment or condominium dwelling.
 Other compatible uses may be permitted in the High Density designation without amendment to the Municipal Plan, including but not limited to parks, municipal facilities, public utilities, clustered residential housing, and attached dwellings.